 How can I obtain an excused absence?

 You may contact the office of your academic assistant dean for your college.
 The assistant dean in your college provides student academic support and advisement.
-A list of colleges and assistant deans can be found here.

 What is the difference between taking a leave of absence and withdrawal from UD?

 A leave of absence is considered temporary with the intention of returning.
 When a student takes a withdrawal, it is assumed they do not wish to return to the University.
 There are several leaves available to students.
 Listed below are the categories of leaves of absence followed by the contact for the office responsible for processing the leave:

 - Educational Leave

 - Personal Leave

 Contact your academic assistant dean if you wish to withdraw or take any of the leaves listed above.

 A list of academic assistant deans can be found here.